ChaoticRoman/llm-eng-benchmark/output/tell-a-joke--gpt-4-0125-preview.md

 Why don't skeletons fight each other?

-They don't have the guts!
+They don't have the guts.